2019 FIFA Women's World Cup | Dare to shine

 Megan Rapinoe’s fight for LGBTQ+ rights

 Megan Rapinoe, 36, from California, is the captain of the American women’s national team.
 She is a celebrated and clever player, both on and off the pitch.
-In the 2019 World Cup she won the Golden Boot and Golden Ball awards and she is one of the most prominent voices in the LGBTQ+ rights and equal pay fight.
+In the 2019 World Cup, she won the Golden Boot and Golden Ball awards, and became one of the most prominent voices in the LGBTQ+ rights and equal pay fight.

-Rapinoe responded with the victory of the Cup and with an iconic goal celebration that went viral and became a symbol for both her patriotism and activism for LGBTQ+ rights and gender equality.
+Rapinoe responded with the victory of the Cup and with an iconic goal celebration that went viral and became a symbol of both her patriotism and activism for LGBTQ+ rights and gender equality.

 While the Men’s team was undergoing a hard time, the Italian Women’s team took part in the FIFA Women’s World Cup after twenty years of absence.
 The hype surrounding the tournament was higher than usual, but the impact of the event in Italy exceeded every expectation.

 Italy ranked first in Group C – beating both Brazil and Australia – and reached the quarter-finals.
 Aurora Galli and Cristiana Girelli appear in the first ten places of the goalscorers ranking.
 In a Country where there has always and only been room for men’s football, 21 million people followed the Women’s Team during 2019 World Cup.

 Many Italians fell in love with the “World Girls” (in Italian, Ragazze Mondiali) thanks to their enthusiasm, their attitude, their talent, and the performance of the FIGC and Italian media during the event.
 The impact of the National Women’s team’s success was huge: Italian players will be professional footballers in 2022.

 2019 World Cup prizes: there is still a long way to go

 Even though the 2019 FIFA Women’s World Cup had a huge impact, there is still a long way to go in terms of addressing gender disparity, particularly in such things as financial prize rewards.